This is the third post in a series on quantum computing, which began with the following:

 - Period Finding: finds a multiple of the period for a generating function.

-While understanding how the Quantum Fourier Transform works is a much more complex topic that will require more than what we have explained so far, we can see visually what it essentially does.
+While understanding how the Quantum Fourier Transform works is a much more complex topic requiring more than we have explained, we can see visually what it does.
 The Qiskit Textbook touches upon QFT in-depth and has the following comparison of the computational basis and Fourier basis:

 Conclusion

-Throughout this post, we delved deeper into the mathematical representation of the workings of a quantum computer and discussed combining multiple qubits and modifying them through gates to achieve a specific task.
-In addition, we touched upon the most important part of the philosophy of Quantum Computers which is the Quantum Algorithm, mentioned some of the most commonly used algorithms and their applications, and focused our attention on the Quantum Fourier Transform as a multi-purpose algorithm.
-Next time we will address the general idea of how these algorithms actually result in an exponential speedup in some applications, how they can be tested, and discuss what is the status quo of these applications in the real world.
+Throughout this post, we delved deeper into the mathematical representation of the workings of a quantum computer.
+We discussed combining and modifying multiple qubits through gates to achieve a specific task.
+In addition, we touched upon the most important part of the philosophy of Quantum Computers, which is the Quantum Algorithm, mentioned some of the most commonly used algorithms and their applications, and focused our attention on the Quantum Fourier Transform as a multi-purpose algorithm.
+Next time we will address the general idea of how these algorithms result in an exponential speedup in some applications, how they can be tested, and discuss the status quo of these applications in the real world.

 References